eg108151090015/MIT-App-Inventor-Apps/README.md

 - Tic Tac Toe
 - Matching Game

-You can open and modify it in the MIT App Inventor Website.
+You can open and modify it in the https://appinventor.mit.edu/.